grafana/agent/docs/sources/flow/concepts/modules.md

 # Modules

-_Modules_ are a way to create Grafana Agent Flow configuration files which can laoded as a component.
-Modules are a great way to parameterize configuration files to create reusable pipelines.
+_Modules_ are a way to create Grafana Agent Flow configurations which can be loaded as a component.
+Modules are a great way to parameterize a configuration to create reusable pipelines.

-Modules are Grafana Agent Flow configuration files which have:
+Modules are Grafana Agent Flow configurations which have:

 * Arguments: settings which configure a module.
 * Exports: named values which a module exposes to the consumer of the module.